UKCloud/documentation/articles/kubernetes/k8s-home.md

 - Containers are more lightweight and require less start up time than VMs

-- Containers require less IT resources to deploy, run and manager
+- Containers require less IT resources to deploy, run and manage

 - Containers spin up in milliseconds, facilitating true elastic cloud applications